Application types

 The type of yield would be usize, the resume type would be the type of a and the return type would be Bar.

-Generator witness types
+Coroutine witness types

 Unlike other types, witnesses include bound, existential lifetimes, which refer to lifetimes within the suspended stack frame.
 You can think of it as a type like exists<'a> { (T...) }.
-As an example, imagine that a type that isn't Send lives across a yield, then the generator itself can't be Send.
+As an example, imagine that a type that isn't Send lives across a yield, then the coroutine itself can't be Send.

 Witnesses have a binder for the erased lifetime(s), which must be handled specifically in equating and so forth.
 In many ways, witnesses are also quite similar to Function types, and it is not out of the question that these two could be unified; however, they are quite distinct semantically and so that would be an annoying mismatch in other parts of the system.
 Witnesses are also similar to a Dyn type, in that they represent an existential type, but in contrast to Dyn, what we know here is not a predicate but rather some upper bound on the set of types contained within.